PapyroKinesis/coinflipDnD/README.md

-# coinflipDnD
+# Coinflip Dungeons and Dragons
-We flip coins and make words
+We flip coins and make words.
+Pretty simple concept.